 2 euro per hour

-NOTE: All of the information on costs listed above can change at any time and is provided as a useful resource for non-Italian speakers as some of the official sites are only in Italian.
-Please check them below if you see that this page has not been updated in the last few months.
+NOTE/DISCLAIMER: All of the information on costs listed above can change at any time and is provided as a useful resource for non-Italian speakers as some of the official sites are only in Italian.
+Please check those below to double check current costs.

 For more information - and to check current rates for the parking garages: